Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 don't want to bring unwanted attention to the other efforts for the moment.
 Just know this: there are multiple parallel efforts to improve the JIT now that we have a bigger community around it that can enable such work.
+The road getting here has been tough, but there's promise in our future.

+## Correction notice

+In a previous version of this blog post, I pointed out there were no major performance additions to the JIT in 3.14.
+When I said this, I was thinking of the JIT optimizer only, not the machine code generator.
+I am frankly underqualified to talk about the machine code generator.
+I have since updated the post to specify the optimizer.
+Furthermore, when I say _major_, I don't meant to denigrate the efforts of our contributors.
+I had planned for certain major features to enter the CPython JIT in 3.14, but missed them due to my own lack of time.
+So I'm not pointing blaming anyone here other than myself.